Who is restricted by 19AA?

 AMDS services can either be clinic based or involve visiting patients’ homes and these practices are available in both metropolitan and regional areas.

-Your eligible working hours are between 6pm to 8am on weekdays, all-day Saturday and Sunday and on Public Holidays.
+Your eligible working hours are between 6pm to 8am on weekdays, before 8am and from noon onwards on Saturday, all-day Sunday and on Public Holidays.

 As your patient base is restricted, your experience will be assessed at 50% if visiting patients outside of the clinic and 75% if managing patients in clinic.
 Additionally, this time will be capped at 2.5 years assessed.